 - meditation on the mysteries of Christ's life, death, and glory

-The Rosary is not merely the repetition of words.
-It is a way of remaining with Jesus in the Gospel through the maternal companionship of Mary.
+The Rosary is a way of remaining with Jesus in the Gospel through the maternal companionship of Mary.

 There are four sets of mysteries: